Borderland Beat: History and content

-Borderland Beat posts news about the Mexican Drug War on a daily basis since its creation.
-The project is run by volunteer reporters based in the U.S. and Mexico, and their main objective is to inform the English-speaking world about drug cartel violence.
-Borderland Beat mostly translated Spanish-language drug cartel news into English.
-Borderland Beat also develops their research by interviewing people in Mexico and doing their own analysis.
+Borderland Beat posts news about the Mexican Drug War on a daily basis.
+Their objective is to inform the English-speaking world about drug cartel violence.
 They sometimes work in collaboration with other media outlets and think tanks (such as Small Wars Journal and InSight Crime) by sharing their news articles for references and by allowing them to partially or fully republish their material.
 Although not initially trained in journalism, Buggs created Borderland Beat out of a "necessity to inform" readers about the drug violence in Mexico, considering the censorship by traditional media.

-Borderland Beat claims that none of the reporters met face-to-face and only maintained contact through the platform and via email.
-To protect the identities, all of the Borderland Beat reporters conceal their identities and other personal information.
-Some posts are sometimes passed down through intermediaries to protect their integrity.
-"They could be journalists, cops, politicians, maybe even cartel members themselves," Buggs said in an interview.
-In addition, several reporters have passed through Borderland Beat's editorial board over the years, including some that "disappeared" from the online community without prior notice, like former Borderland Beat reporters "Iliana" and "Rise Machiavelli".
-Borderland Beat stated that they do not know if they are dead or alive.
-The most active contributor throughout Borderland Beat's history was "Chivis Martinez", a female reporter based in Mexico.
-She initially covered cartel violence in Coahuila and eventually in 2013, she took over the everyday management and operation of the blog.

 The first article published by Borderland Beat was titled "Los Capos" (English: The Drug Kingpins), which included the list of Mexico's 37 most-wanted drug lords.
 The article included the names of the wanted fugitives, their aliases and bounties, and the cartels they were working: the Sinaloa Cartel, Tijuana Cartel, Gulf Cartel, Los Zetas, La Familia Michoacana, Juárez Cartel and the Beltrán Leyva Organization.
 Over the years, Borderland Beat increased in readership and popularity, including with U.S. and Mexican law enforcement.
 As readers began to contribute in the articles' comments sections, Borderland Beat created a forum for users to share drug cartel news and updates.
 Borderland Beat has reporters and informants based in Mexico who provided "boots on the ground" for many of the news articles published by the blog.
 Several of them were based in various geographical locations, which facilitated information gathering on distinct drug cartels that operated in these respective areas.